CumulusNetworks/docs/content/cumulus-netq-48/Monitor-Operations/Monitor-Adaptive-Routing.md

 toc: 3
 ---

-The adaptive routing dashboard allows you to view switches with adaptive routing enabled, events related to adaptive routing, RoCE settings, and egress queue lengths in the form of histograms.
+Adaptive routing is a load balancing feature that improves network utilization for eligible IP packets by selecting forwarding paths dynamically based on the state of the switch, such as queue occupancy and port utilization.
+You can use the adaptive routing dashboard to view switches with adaptive routing capabilities, events related to adaptive routing, RoCE settings, and egress queue lengths in the form of histograms.

 {{<notice note>}}